 Multiple date ranges — The API allows you to get data in two date ranges in a single request.

 Multiple segments — The API enables you to get multiple segments in a single request.

 Create a new configuration of the Google Analytics extractor.
 Then click Authorize Account to authorize the configuration.
 Select the desired Google Analytics account and profiles (views) from which you would like to extract data.

 Each query consists of metrics, dimensions and a date range.
-Optionally, it can be filtered by a filter expression or segment.
+Optionally, it can be filtered by a filter expression or a segment.
 Let’s create a simple query with some basic metrics such as Sessions, Users and Pageviews.

-Name your query, for example “Audience”.
+Name your query, for example, “Audience”.